-If an automatic STORE on power loss is not required, then V{CC} is tied to ground and +3.3 V is applied to V{CAP} (Figure 3 on page 5).
+If an automatic STORE on power loss is not required, then V{CC} is tied to ground and + 5 V is applied to V{CAP} (Figure 4).
 This is the AutoStore Inhibit mode, where the AutoStore function is disabled.
-If the STK14C88-3 is operated in this configuration, references to V{CC} are changed to V{CAP} throughout this data sheet.
-In this mode, STORE operations are triggered through software control.
-It is not permissible to change between these options "On the fly".
+If the STK14C88-5 is operated in this configuration, references to V{CC} are changed to V{CAP} throughout this data sheet.
+In this mode, STORE operations are triggered through software control or the HSB pin.
+To enable or disable Autostore using an I/O port pin see "Preventing Store" on page 6.
+It is not permissible to change between these three options" on the fly".

-Figure 3.
+Figure 4.
 AutoStore Inhibit Mode